dmorse/pscfpp/README.md

 "command" denotes the name of a command file.
 The -p and -c options are required.

 The "-e" command line option in the above example is optional but recommended.
 This option causes the program to "echo" the parameter file to standard output as this file is being processed.
 Use of this option makes it easier to debug failures that arise from syntax errors in the parameter file.

 **pscf_rpc and pscf_rpg** : The command line interfaces for the pscf_rpc and
 pscf_rpg programs take the same required and optional elements as pscf_1d, but also require a value for the dimension of space as an additional parameter.
 This is an integer parameter of the -d option that must have a value 1, 2 or 3, which specifies the number of coordinates along which the structure is periodic.
 The usual syntax for invoking pscf_rpc for an SCFT calculation of a three dimensionally periodic structure (e.g., a network structure or a 3D arrangement of spheres), while also using the -e option, is thus
 ```
 pscf_rpc -d 3 -p param -c command -e
 ```
 Here, "param" and "command" again denote names of parameter and command files.
 The syntax for an SCFT calculation for a one-dimensionally periodic lamellar phase would instead contain an option "-d 1", while an SCFT calculation for a 2D periodic phase of hexagonally packed cylinders would use an option "-d 2".
 The syntax for invoking pscf_rpg is the same as that for pscf_rpc, except for the use of the program name pscf_rpg rather than pscf_rpc.

 The pscf_rpc and pscf_rpg programs can also perform PS-FTS calculations.
 Such simulations usually allow field fluctuations to vary in all three spatial dimensions.
 As a result pscf_rpc and pscf_rpg are normally invoked using an option "-d 3" when used for PS-FTS calculations.

 **Output redirection** : Programs that are invoked as shown in the above examples would write log output that is produced during execution to the user's screen (i.e., to standard output).
 This log output may instead be redirected to a file by using the unix ">" output redirection operator.
 For example, the command
 ```
 pscf_rpc -d 3 -p param -c command -e > log
 ```
 would redirect log output that is created during execution to a file named "log" in the current working directory.
 Standard output is normally redirected to a file for long calculations, or when a program is run in a queue on a shared computing cluster.

 ## Examples

 The quickest way to become familiar with PSCF parameter and command files is by examinng examples.
 The directory pscfpp/examples contains input files for examples of a variety of different types of SCFT and PS-FTS calculations.
 Top level subdirectories of the examples directory named r1d, rpc and rpg contain examples for the three different PSCF programs, pscf_1d, pscf_rpc, and pscf_rpg.

 Subdirectory examples/1d contains examples of SCFT calculations for the 1D finite-difference program pscf_1d.
 Top level subdirectories of the directory examples/1d contain examples for planar, cylindrical and spherical geometries, as indicated by the subdirectory names.
 One or more example is given for each geometry.

-Subdirectory examples/pc contains examples for the pscf_rpc CPU program.
+Subdirectory examples/rpc contains examples for the pscf_rpc CPU program.
-Top level subdirectories of examples/pc named scf and fts contain examples of SCFT and PS-FTS calculations, respectively.
-Top level subdirectories of directory examples/pc/scf contain examples of input files for SCFT calculations performed on different types of physical system.
-For example, the directory examples/pc/scf/diblock contains SCFT examples for a diblock copolymer melt.
-Subdirectories of examples/pc/scf/diblock contain examples for lamellar, hexagonal, and BCC structures, among others.
+Top level subdirectories of examples/rpc named scf and fts contain examples of SCFT and PS-FTS calculations, respectively.
+Top level subdirectories of directory examples/rpc/scf contain examples of input files for SCFT calculations performed on different types of physical system.
+For example, the directory examples/rpc/scf/diblock contains SCFT examples for a diblock copolymer melt.
+Subdirectories of examples/rpc/scf/diblock contain examples for lamellar, hexagonal, and BCC structures, among others.

-Subdirectory examples/pg contains examples for the pscf_rpg program for periodic structures.
-Subdirectories are organized in a manner similar to that of the examples/pc directory tree.
+Subdirectory examples/rpg contains examples for the pscf_rpg program for periodic structures.
+Subdirectories are organized in a manner similar to that of the examples/rpc directory tree.

 We refer to a directory that contains all of the input files for a single example or a set of closely related examples as an example directory.
 Each such example directory contains at least one parameter file (usually named "param"), at least one command file (usually named "command"), and an initial chemical potential field (w field) file.
 Example directories that contain input files for two or more examples usually contain a single initial chemical potential field, but may contain two or more different sets of parameter or command files for use in different examples.
 By convention, input field files are located in a subdirectory of each example directory named "/in", while output files are created in a subdirectory named "/out".

 Example directories that contain files for a single example usually contain a shell script named "run" that can be executed to run the example using the supplied input files.
 The simplest way to run such an example is thus to change directory (cd) to the relevant example directory and enter "./run" from within that directory.
 (Note the use of the prefix "./", which tells the operating system to look for the run script in the current working directory.)
 Users may inspect the text of such run scripts to see the command and command line options that are being used to run an example.
 Example directories that contain input files for two or more closely related examples may contain several such scripts with names that are variants of "run", each of which can be executed to run a specific example.
 Many such directories also contain a file named CONTENTS that explains the purposes of different run scripts.

-Almost every example directory also contains a script named "clean" that can be used to remove all of the output files that are created by running the example.
-To remove such files, simply enter "./clean".
+Example directories also usually contain a script named "clean" that can be used to remove all of the output files that are created by running the example.
+To remove such files, simply enter "./clean" from within the relevant example directory (and again note the use of the required "./" prefix).

+## Citation

+If you use PSCF in published work, we would appreciate it if you indicate the github repository URL and cite one or more of the following papers:

+A. Arora, J. Qin, D.C.
+Morse, K.T.
+Delaney, G.H.
+Fredrickson, F.S.
+Bates
+and K.D.
+Dorfman, "Broadly accessible self consistent field theory for block polymer materials discovery," Macromolecules 49, 4675-4690 (2016).

+G.K.
+Cheong, A. Chawla, D. C. Morse and K.D.
+Dorfman,
+"Open-source code for self-consistent field theory calculations of block polymer phase behavior on graphics processing units."
+European Physical Journal E 43, 15 (2020).

+K. Chen and D.C.
+Morse, "Improved algorithm for identifying partial saddle-points in polymer field theoretic simulations",
+J. Chem.
+Phys.
+162, 234901 162, 234901 (2025).

+The first two papers listed above focus on SCFT.
+The 2016 Macromolecules paper discusses the the older Fortran version of PSCF, but nonetheless correctly describes most SCFT algorithms used by the pscf_rpc and pscf_pg programs of the current version.
+The 2020 European Physics Journal paper provides the first report of the C++ version of PSCF, and documents the performance of GPU-accelerated SCFT calculations.
+The last paper listed above discusses algorithms by PSCF in PS-FTS simulations to rapidly find partial saddle-point field configurations.

 ## Contributors